rickyvetter/react-dc-voting/README.md

 - Node
 - NPM

-NPM install will install all other dependencies (including React).
+NPM install will install all other dependencies.